General Manager of the Year

 - WITN Greenville-New Bern-Washington, NC Chris Mossman (GM, Markets 51-plus)

-- Scripps' Chief Digital Officer Adam Symson (Multiplatform Broadcaster of the Year)
+- Scripps' Chief Digital Officer Adam Symson (Multiplatform Broadcasters of the Year)

 - WCVB Boston Hearst Television's Andrew Vrees (News Director of the Year)